 In the Medical Imaging Department, a cardboard box was discovered containing a random collection of large format black and white copy negatives in 'glassine' envelopes.
 These included a negative of the 1914 image of nurses and Belgian soldiers:

 It became clear that due to the RNOH's complex evolution from 1883 to the present day, archives have become widely dispersed, sometimes lost, stored offsite in the London Metropolitan archives, or in storage awaiting relocation.

-Pegleg Productions is fortunate to have the expertise of RNOH Head of Research and Innovation Iva Hauptmannova, who for some time has been locating dispersed archives and keeping them safe in her office.
+For some time Iva Hauptmannova had been locating dispersed archives and keeping them safe in her office.
 Iva writes:

 "The hospital can trace its history back to 1838 when William John Little (1810 – 1894) founded the Infirmary for the Cure of Club Foot and other Contractions.
 The hospital opened at No. 6 Bloomsbury Square on the 1st of July 1840.
 In 1845 the hospital acquired the Queen’s patronage and her permission to be renamed the Royal Orthopaedic Hospital.
 Following several location moves in 1905 the National Orthopaedic Hospital amalgamated with the Royal Orthopaedic Hospital to create what is today known as the Royal National Orthopaedic Hospital (RNOH)..."

 Pictured below, Iva displays a recently discovered treasure - the Royal Seal and Charter of Incorporation putting the 'Royal' into the Royal National Orthopaedic Hospital:

 Iva and Senior Clinical Research Nurse Fiona Fitzgerald examine a cuttings scrapbook dating back to before the First World War - another treasure to find a home in Iva's office and a rich source of information about the RNOH: